 The most striking differences between Google Search Console vs Google Analytics are the metrics that they analyze.
 These metrics will help you understand their approach and how they evaluate your digital marketing performance.

-Google Search Console |
+Google Search Console | Google Analytics |

-1. Impressions: The number of times your website appears in search results for a specific query 2.
-Clicks: The number of times users clicked on your website’s search result in search engine pages 3.
+2. Clicks: The number of times users clicked on your website’s search result in search engine pages 3.
 Average Position: The average ranking position of your website’s pages in search engine results 4.
 Click-through Rate (CTR): The percentage of impressions that resulted in clicks to your website 5.
 Index Coverage: The status and visibility of your website’s indexed pages in search engines 6.
-Backlinks and internal links: The number of links pointing towards your site or linking your pages together |
+Backlinks and internal links: The number of links pointing towards your site or linking your pages together | 1.
+Average Session Duration: The average time users spend on your website.

-1. Average Session Duration: The average time users spend on your website.
 2. (Unique) Pageviews: The total number of pages viewed by users, not counting the same page being visited multiple times 3.
 Bounce Rate: The percentage of visitors who left your website after viewing only one page.
 4. Traffic Sources: The channels through which users arrived at your website, such as organic search, direct traffic, referrals, or paid advertising.
 5. Conversions: The completion of specific goals or desired actions on your website, such as purchases, form submissions, or newsletter sign-ups 6.
 Audience Demographic: Age, gender, interests, and other traits of your users |

 Learning about these metrics will help you better utilize the two tools in analyzing and monitoring your campaigns.